pivotal/docs-tap/workloads/spec-reference.md

 > **Note** the `gitops_sub_path` parameter is deprecated.
 Use `deliverable.spec.source.subPath` instead.

 > **Note** `--service-account` flag sets the `spec.serviceAccountName` key in
-> the Deliverable object.
+> the deliverable object.
 To configure the `serviceAccount` parameter, use
 > `--param serviceAccount=...`.
 For details about RBAC and how `kapp-controller`
 > makes use of the ServiceAccount provided to it using the `serviceAccount`
-> parameter in the `Deliverable` object, see
+> parameter in the `deliverable` object, see
 > [`kapp-controller`'s Security
 > Model](https://carvel.dev/kapp-controller/docs/v0.41.0/security-model/).